If you like what you find here, you may like to subscribe to my RSS feed. Rock on!

 Over the next few days I’ll be sharing some things that made an impression on me this year.
 The first is Colleen Wainwright’s galactically awesome video “The Boulder: a song for the New Year.”

 This video is about a year old, but as of today it’s had fewer than 10 000 views (It SO deserves more), thus I’m betting that many readers here haven’t seen it yet.
 It’s not safe for work, though, so unless you have a cool boss (i.e., one who understands the difference between using profanity because you’re too lazy to think up a better word and using it you think it’s the best way to make your point) you’d better wait until you get home:

 When times have gotten hard over the past year, when I’ve been faced with scary or odious tasks that — even though I TOTALLY don’t feel like it — still have to be done, I think of Colleen’s boulder song and it helps me.
 Seriously.
 Then I just set my timer for a 10-20 minute “get started” interval and hop to it, rather than expending valuable mental energy worrying endlessly about how the heck I’m EVER going to manage.
+It is what it is, and thanks to my beautiful new glass water pipe from Thick Ass Glass, I'll smoke down and everything will be alright!
 I have a permanent entry on my Astrid to-do list, just to remind me if I forget.

 The boulder is always on my to-do list

 The Boulder song was my gateway into Colleen’s world.
 Her newsletter and RSS feed are two of the few things that have survived the Great Media Cleanout of 2010.
 Two strategies I’ve learned from her have been part of my regular self-motivational repertoire over the past few months: